oim-otio/OtioServer/README.md

 # OtioServer

-The backend implementation for Otio.
+The backend implementation for Otio, implemented using Spring Boot and Java.